companje/companje.nl/pages/sanyo.md

 # draw picture
 The image format is optimized for the Sanyo's videomemory. color planes are separated.
 In the case of a 32x16 picture: 64 bytes red, 64 bytes green, 64 bytes blue.
 16px vertical means 2 rows.
-32px means 4 cols.
+32px horizontal means 4 cols.
 The order in the image file is 32 bytes for the 1st row, then 32 bytes for the second row.
 ```nasm
 push cs
 pop ds      ; ds=cs